namans3/Keyword-Extraction/README.md

 import sys
 ```

-declare a global variable 'location' that would capture the city name.
+declare a global variable 'location' that would capture the location name to be searched for when listening the tweets.
 ```
 global location
 ```